Skip to main content

 The Hybrid Option: BAMS or Bangladesh MBBS Now

 Many students pick BAMS or Bangladesh MBBS over a drop year because they get a 5-year head start on becoming a practicing doctor.
-The lifetime earnings difference between starting MBBS in 2026 vs 2027 (after a drop year) is often ₹50L-₹1Cr in favor of starting now.
+The lifetime earnings difference between starting MBBS in 2026 vs 2027 (after a drop year) is often ₹50L-₹1Cr in favour of starting now.

-13. Common Pitfalls to Avoid in Low-Score Admissions
+Common Pitfalls to Avoid in Low-Score Admissions

 1. Falling for "Direct Admission Without NEET" Scams: NEET qualification is mandatory for ALL MBBS admissions — Indian or abroad.
 Anyone offering a "no-NEET" path is committing fraud.
 Your degree won't be valid for NExT.